-TRASH, SERVICE AREAS AND Loading dock areas DOCKING FACILITIES shall be buffered from adjacent properties by means of EVERGREEN plant material, walls, landforms, or a combination of these measures.
-Berms with a maximum 4:1 slope in combination with evergreen AND deciduous trees and shrubs are recommended.
+Trash, service areas and docking facilities shall be buffered from adjacent properties by means of evergreen plant material, walls, landforms, or a combination of these measures.
+Berms with a maximum 4:1 slope in combination with evergreen and deciduous trees and shrubs are recommended.
 The height of berms will be determined at the time of Official Development Plan.